Are Divorce Records Public & Where Do I Find Them?

 What information is private?

-Sensitive details such as financial settlements, arrangements for children, and personal statements made during the divorce process are not publicly accessible.
+Sensitive details such as divorce financial settlements, arrangements for children, and personal statements made during the divorce process are not publicly accessible.

 Why are divorce records public?